Raven logo

 Raven Raven

-Raven stores notes as plain .md files, so Claude, Cursor, and MCP agents with filesystem access can read, search, and write the vault directly.
+Raven stores notes as plain .md files, so Claude, Codex, Cursor, and local MCP clients can read the vault without export.
+Raven Companion adds permissioned Raven-aware writes through the Sync layer.

 Obsidian Obsidian